-IEEE mode - specify the wireless network mode, depending on radio [802.11a, 802.11n, 802.11a/n].
+IEEE mode - choose the wireless network mode, depending on radio hardware [802.11a, 802.11n, 802.11a/n/ac, 802.11ac].

 Tx power (dBm) - set the unit's transmitting power at which the device will transmit data.
 The larger the distance, the higher transmit power is required.
 To set transmit power level use the slider or enter the value manually.
 When entering the transmit power value manually, the slider position will change according to the entered value.
 The maximum transmit power level is limited to the allowed value by country in which device is operating regulatory agency.